edgettek/fullstack-take-home/README.md

 **NOTE**: If you want to easily visualize your database and don't have a visualizer, [Postico](https://eggerapps.at/postico/) is a great tool.
 To connect to the database in Postico, you will need the login credentials from `ormconfig.json`.

 ### Frontend
+To set up the frontend, make sure you're in the `course-client` directory.

 `course-client` is a React frontend project included for your use.
 We are not judging your CSS skills, but we do want to see an intuitive user experience.